Performing administrative management

 Changes to database connection settings or the application port require a restart of the WEM service to take effect.

 • Input your Prometheus, Loki, and Alertmanager URLs to enable real-time metric graphs, integrated log streaming, and real-time notifications.
-If these fields are left empty, the corresponding tabs in the dashboard will remain disabled.
+If these fields are left empty, the corresponding panels in the dashboard will remain disabled.

 • Adjust the value of Log Min Duration Statement to define what constitutes a slow query in milliseconds.
 This setting directly controls which queries are captured for performance analysis.